paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2016-06-22-eu_referendum.md

 date: '2016-06-22 02:25:00 +0100'
 location: Amsterdam, The Netherlands
 excerpt: 'The question on the ballot paper demands a simple black or white answer, yet a study of the issues only offers shades of grey.'
+images:
-image: 2016/06/eu_referendum.jpg
+- 2016/06/eu_referendum.jpg
 tags:
 - Politics
 - Europe
 ---
 {% include figure.html
   caption="Pastiche of Michelangelo''s <cite>The Creation of Adam</cite>, a modern reworking inspired by the same exercise I carried out twenty years ago"